wjunior08/URLShortenerTemp/README.md

-# URLShortener
-# Functionless URL Shortener
+# Serverless URL Shortener
 This is a serveless URL shortener app.
 It uses AWS as cloud and Api gateway, Lambda, DynamoDB and cloudFront as services.
 The app outputs an enpoint that are used in two cases:

 1. Final user will enter endpoint/{shortKey} in a web browser and will be redirect to the fullURL
 1. The administration API is available at endpoint/api and have the following methods: